-4.3.3 Export Data
+4.3.4 Export Data

 Screenshots and data are always saved to the internal memory of the Display Unit.
-If a USBdrive (memory stick) is inserted into the USB port on the Display Unit, the Export Data button will be available (otherwise it will be greyed-out).
+If a USBdrive (memory stick) is inserted into the USB port on the Display Unit, pressing the Export Data button will copy all the data files to the USB-drive.
+If no USB-drive is inserted, this option will not be accessible.